How to Prune Tomatoes for Maximum Harvest

 Understanding your tomato’s growth habit helps you decide how much and where to prune:

-• Indeterminate varieties: These grow and produce fruit continuously throughout the season.
+• Indeterminate Varieties: These grow and produce fruit continuously throughout the season.
 They can grow quite tall (6–12 feet) and benefit most from structured pruning.

-• Dwarf varieties: Compact plants with thick stems and controlled height (often under 4 feet), ideal for containers or small spaces.
+• Dwarf Varieties: Compact plants with thick stems and controlled height (often under 4 feet), ideal for containers or small spaces.
 They behave more like indeterminate types in fruiting, producing larger fruits like slicers and setting fruit gradually over the season rather than all at once.
 Like determinate varieties, their size is relatively fixed, so excessive pruning can reduce overall yield.

 2. Prune the Lower Branches (All Varieties)